Version Monitoring

 expression: scalar(sum(avg_over_time(current_sessions{job="cav-demo-app-1-backend-svc",namespace="demo"}[2h]))) <= bool 5

-This variant can be useful when:
+This variant is useful when:

 Scrape Configuration

-The CAP Operator provides an easy way to create Service Monitors which target the Services created for version workloads.
+CAP Operator can automatically create ServiceMonitor resources targeting the services created for version workloads.
 The following sample shows how to configure this.

 kind: CAPApplicationVersion